RoyChen4212/Aemon/README.md

 ### Start & watch

-The following command should start Storybook server in a random port and open a new browser tab.
+The following command should start the Storybook server in a random port and open a new browser tab.

 ```
 $ npm run storybook